lijqhs/leetcode/notes/readme.md

 <summary>We can optimize the merging step by shrinking merging elements.</summary>
 <br/>

 Compute medians of each array, say, `median1` and `median2`.
 If `median1` and `median2` are equal, we can tell this median is the median of two arrays.
-If `median1 < median2`, then the median of the two will be some number in the range from `median1` to `median2`.
+If `median1 < median2`, then the median of the two arrays will be some number in the range from `median1` to `median2`.
 So, for each array, those numbers outside this range will be let alone, we don't need to bother to merge them.
 With this in mind, we can shrink the two sorted arrays significantly to much less elements.
 For example,

 ```python
 nums1 = [1,3,5,11,12]   # median1 = 5